slateci/slate-catalog/incubator/open-ondemand/open-ondemand/README.md

 need to be open on the backend for each display number n.
 In addition, port 22 must be open for SSH and ports 30000+ must be open to receive websocket traffic.
-The easiest way to do this is to accept all traffic coming from the OnDemand host through iptables or firewalld.
+The easiest way to do this is to accept all traffic coming from the OnDemand host.
 To do this, simply add a new rule to iptables or a trusted firewalld zone.

 ```bash